 For a full list of doctoral counseling courses, please consult Mississippi College’s course catalog.

 We seek doctoral students in counseling who are passionate about the practice of mental health or marriage and family therapy and seek to further their education.
 Applicants to the program must complete a successful interview process before being admitted.

 We require official copies of all transcripts of previous college work, copies of your credentials such as your license (LPC, LMFT, LCSW), three letters of recommendation and a professional portfolio showcasing your experience and accomplishments.
 The GRE or standardized admission test is not required for an applicant with evidence of outstanding performance in a Master’s degree, post-master's degree or doctoral program.

-Each applicant must submit to the Mississippi College Graduate Admission Department (P.O.
-Box 4067, Clinton, MS 39058) a complete application consisting of the following elements:
+Each applicant must submit an application to the Mississippi College Graduate Admission Department a complete application consisting of the following elements: